-Race (R) Disability (D), Sexual Orientation (SO), Age (A), Religion/Belief (RB) Gender (G) Planned Outcome Planed Actions Timescale To be Actioned by Monitored by R D SO А RB G \checkmark \checkmark ✓ ✓ ✓ \checkmark Scheme and have awareness of their promote the Equality Plan the Raise awareness, publish and promote the Equality Plan through the school website, newsletter and staff meetings.
+Race (R) Disability (D), Sexual Orientation (SO), Age (A), Religion/Belief (RB) Gender (G) Planned Outcome Planed Actions Timescale To be Actioned by Monitored by R D SO Α RB G \checkmark ✓ Ensure staff have awareness of their responsibilities under the Single Equality Scheme Ensure parents are aware of the Equality Plan Raise awareness, publish and promote the Equality Plan through the school website, newsletter and staff meetings.
+Ongoing throughout the academic year.
 H/t In a newsletter at the beginning of the year, remind all parents that our policies are available on the website. \checkmark \checkmark Monitor pupil achievement and act on any trends or patterns in the data that require additional support for pupils.
 All data to be analysed with regard to gender, race and term of birth (EYFS).
 Teachers and H/t analyse at pupil progress meetings.
-Each term H/t Teachers H/teacher ✓ Boys are reading more books, attainment of boys reading increases Library with sufficient and appropriate texts Encourage boys to read for enjoyment and promote boys reading in school.
+Each term H/t Teachers H/teacher ✓ Boys are reading more books, attainment of boys reading increases Library with sufficient and appropriate texts Continue to encourage boys to read for enjoyment and promote boys reading in school.
 Class teachers to choose class novels that appeal to boys as well as girls.
-Ongoing H/t Teachers Govs Pupil interviews Data \checkmark \checkmark ✓ The curriculum promotes role models that children positively identify with in terms of race, gender and disability.
-Invite a range of visitors to school where possible to promote race awareness e.g. disabled athletes Ongoing H/t Teachers Increase in pupils' participation, confidence and achievement levels \checkmark \checkmark More diversity reflected in school displays across all year groups Visual monitoring of school displays to ensure a range of subjects/issues are covered e.g. Anti-Bullying Week 'It's okay to' Ongoing H/t \checkmark \checkmark \checkmark Curriculum for RE/RSE has opportunity for all pupils to learn about different cultures The school celebrates cultural events throughout the year to increase pupil awareness and understanding of different communities e.g. Diwali, Eid, Ongoing H/t Teachers

-Christmas, Black History month. ✓ Teaching staff are aware of and respond to racist incidents Identify, respond and report racist incidents as outlined in the Plan.
+Ongoing H/t Teachers Govs Pupil interviews Data \checkmark ✓ Ensure the curriculum promotes role models that children positively identify with in terms of race, gender, religion and disability.
+Invite a range of visitors to school where possible to promote race awareness e.g. disabled athletes, Jewish leader.
+Share books in collective worship that celebrate all scientists including females e.g. Isatou Ceesay, Sylvia Earle, Wangari Maathai.
+Participate in sporting tournaments boys/girls.
+Explore the concept of diversity and how we embed the idea into the curriculum (SIDP 2024/5) Ongoing H/t Teachers Increase in pupils' participation, confidence and achievement levels \checkmark \checkmark Diversity reflected in school displays across all year groups e.g. Visual monitoring of school displays to ensure a range of Ongoing H/t male/female scientists, different religions, disabled athletes subjects/issues are covered e.g. Anti-Bullying Week 'It's okay to' \checkmark √ √ Curriculum for RE/RSE has opportunity for all pupils to learn about different cultures The school celebrates cultural events throughout the year to increase pupil awareness and understanding of different communities e.g. Diwali, Eid, Christmas, Black History month.
+Ongoing H/t Teachers \checkmark Teaching staff are aware of and respond to racist incidents Identify, respond and report racist incidents as outlined in the Plan.
 Report any incidents to the Governing body.
-Ongoing H/t The Headteacher / Governing body will use data collected about racist incidents to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and parents satisfied with the response? \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark School policies and any written information (e.g. Staff Handbook) are free of discrimination in terms of phrases, procedures and practices.
+Ongoing H/t The Headteacher / Governing body will use data collected about racist incidents to assess the impact of the school's response to incidents. \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark School policies and any written information (e.g. Staff Handbook) are free of discrimination in terms of phrases, procedures and practices.
 All school policies when reviewed are audited to Ensure there are no discriminatory phrases, procedures or practices.
-Ongoing \checkmark Staff recruited are the best fit for the posts available Ensure that staff recruitment is based on criteria to provide equality of opportunity for both sexes Ongoing Staff recruitment processes and outcomes will be monitored by the Headteacher and Governing body \checkmark \checkmark \checkmark \checkmark \checkmark ✓ All children contributing to school life Ensure all pupils are given the opportunity to make a positive contribution to the life of the school (non-discriminatory) e.g. through involvement in the School Council, class assemblies, fund raising etc. Ongoing Representation monitored by race, gender, disability through an audit Attendance of SEND children to increase.
+Ongoing √ Staff recruited are the best fit for the posts available Ensure that staff recruitment is based on criteria to provide equality of opportunity for both sexes Ongoing Staff recruitment processes and outcomes will be monitored by the Headteacher and Governing body \checkmark \checkmark \checkmark \checkmark ✓ All children contributing to school life Ensure all pupils are given the opportunity to make a positive contribution to the life of the school (non-discriminatory) e.g. through involvement in the School Council, class assemblies, fund raising etc. Ongoing Representation monitored by race, gender, disability through an audit Attendance of SEND children to increase.
 Monitor attendance of All pupils and SEND pupils.
 At least Termly H/t H/t